 How to Continue Coverage

-Under the law, the employee or a family member has the responsibility to inform Benefits Administration of a divorce, legal separation, or a child losing dependent status under a university medical and dental plan.
+Under the law, the employee or a family member has the responsibility to inform the HR Service Center of a divorce, legal separation, or a child losing dependent status under a University medical and dental plan.

 When the HR Service Center is notified that one of these events has occurred, we will in turn notify you that you have the right to choose continuation coverage.
-Under the law, you have at least 60 days from the date you would lose coverage because of one of the events described above to inform the Benefits Administration Office that you want continuation coverage.
+Under the law, you have at least 60 days from the date you would lose coverage because of one of the events described above to inform the HR Service Center that you want continuation coverage.

 - Wayne State University no longer provides group health coverage to any of its employees; or